(Updated April 2019)

 In order to capitalize on the Toronto rental market, keep an eye out for vacant owner buildings.
 With no tenants to assume, you can price the rental units at market value to ensure you’re in line with the prices at the time.
 If you are assuming the tenants of the seller, you are obligated to honour the lease agreement the seller had established with their tenants.

 If you’re looking for investment properties for sale in the multi-residential market, this will most certainly have a higher price tag and require much more up front, but if it’s within your means to do so, multi-residential properties are one of the best ways to reduce your margins.
 With a higher rent roll, your carrying costs will be largely, if not fully, paid for by your tenants.

 The bottom line is anyone looking at real estate as a means for creating wealth that hasn’t yet gotten into the market is missing out.
 Point blank.
 The sooner you’re able to get your money to start working for you by getting into the market, the better.
 To ensure that you are comfortable, choose an investment that fits your financial situation and risk tolerance.

 We know by precedent that by holding a property it will increase in value.
 Historically in Toronto, real estate averages a 5% increase year-over-year, though the market has been out-pacing this average in recent years.
 Have a look for yourself.
-While you may not succeed in finding a cash flow positive property, you are building equity — and fast.
+While you may not succeed in finding a cash flow positive or income property in Toronto, you are building equity — and fast.
 As your mortgage goes down and rent prices go up, your rental income will continue to increase.